sparkflows/sparkflows-docs/docs/aws/admin-guide/jupyter/overview.rst

 Overview
 --------

-Fire can be used to, generate PySpark code and run it in notebook.
+Fire can be used to generate PySpark code and run it in notebook.